 You may defer enrollment for up to one year beyond the semester indicated in your offer of admission, pending approval from the program of study.
 To defer admission, you must request and receive written approval from the academic program that recommended admission via the GS Change of Term form.
 Your application and supporting materials are valid for one year.
-Should you wish to defer your admission beyond one year of the initial semester desired, a new application, supporting documentation, and the prevailing application fee must be submitted (see previous topic Application expiration date).
+Should you wish to defer your admission beyond one year of the initial semester desired, a new application and supporting documentation must be submitted (see previous topic Application expiration date).
 If you are an international student, you should notify the Office of International Affairs when the admitting program approves your request for deferred admission.